-If you have a string consisting of multiple lines, like first line\nsecond line (where \n indicates a line break), it is often desirable to work with lines, rather than the entire string.
-Therefore, most regex engines have the option to expand the meaning of both anchors. $\land$ can then match at the start of the string (before the f in the above string), as well as after each line break (between \n and s).
-Likewise, \$ still matches at the end of the string (after the last e), and also before every line break (between e and \n).
+If you have a string consisting of multiple lines, like first line\nsecond line (where $\n$ indicates a line break), it is often desirable to work with lines, rather than the entire string.
+Therefore, most regex engines have the option to expand the meaning of both anchors. $\nable$ can then match at the start of the string (before the f in the above string), as well as after each line break (between $\nable$ and s).
+Likewise, $\nable$ still matches at the end of the string (after the last e), and also before every line break (between e and $\nbergy$ ).

 In PowerGREP, the caret and dollar always match at the start and end of each line.
-This makes sense because those applications are designed to work with entire files, rather than short strings.
+This makes sense because PowerGREP is designed to work with entire files, rather than short strings.